alanpaterson82/project2/README.md

 - To use Javascript to create a basic quiz platform
 - To make the design simple and user friendly
 - To create an enjoyable quiz for all users
-- To provide the user's final score and allow them the option to try the quiz gain
+- To provide the user's final score and allow them the option to try the quiz again

 # Features

-On the landing page there is the header of 'Movie Quiz' and the first question to be answered.
+On the landing page there is the header of 'The Movie Quiz App' and the first question to be answered.
 It is self explanatory what is expected of the user ( to answer the question and click 'next question') until they get to the end of the quiz an can submit their answers.

 ![Landing Page](assets/images/landing-page.jpg)